 Award amounts: $500-$5,000 (Depending on application ranking, educational track and other criteria)

 *Application period: February 23rd, 2023 - April 7th, 2023*

 Click https://www.keysunitedway.org/hurricane-ian-recovery-and-relief for an update on our work post-Hurricane Ian.

 On April 1, 2020, United Way of the Florida Keys merged with United Way of Collier County, bringing us together as United Way of Collier and the Keys.
 This unification will allow the organization to increase operational efficiency, ultimately resulting in more resources available to improve the lives of struggling residents.

 Money raised in the Keys community will serve the community as it always has, with existing local programs and funding to partner agencies continuing.
 More details...

-United Way has been making a difference in the Keys community for more than 30 years, supporting strong working families through direct programs and in partnership with dedicated local nonprofits that provide critical services to Keys residents.
+United Way has been making a difference in the Keys community for 40 years, supporting strong working families through direct programs and in partnership with dedicated local nonprofits that provide critical services to Keys residents.